Image2

 Well, what if we told you that you can?
 One of the best things about Jewish food is that it’s so good that you think it must be difficult to cook, but actually, a large portion of recipes are pretty simple.
 All you have to do is set aside some time, get the apron on, and get your confidence in gear!

 But where do you start?
 Of course, many Jewish meals are simple, but that doesn’t mean you should start by crafting a kugel!
-Some are certainly easier than others, so we’re going to look at what we believe are the best for beginners and how you can master them:
+Some are certainly easier than others, so we’re going to look at what we believe are the best for beginners and share innovative tips:

 Matzo Ball Soup